gchq/sleeper/docs/developer-guide.md

 ./scripts/cli/install.sh --version 0.27.0
 ```

-When using a custom registry with a local repository, the version is taken from `templates/version.txt`.
-Otherwise
+By default, images are pulled with the tag `latest`.
+This is always the case for the default GitHub Container
+Registry, which only ever publishes a `latest` tag.
+If you're using a custom registry that does publish version tags,
+and you installed from a local repository, the version tag will instead default to the version in that repository's
+`templates/version.txt` which is useful after switching branches, so the pulled images match the version you're working with.
-the default is `latest`.
-Either way, `--version` overrides the default.
+Either way, `--version` overrides this default.

 You can also use `./scripts/cli/runInDocker.sh` directly without installing, which will act the same as the `sleeper`
 command.